 All seminars are complimentary for badged ICAST and IFTD attendees and exhibitors.
 The business seminars cover a wide range of topics that can help you increase your employees’ and customers’ experiences.

 All sessions are held in room N253, in the Las Vegas Convention Center.

 Presented by Gordon Robertson, vice president, American Sportfishing Association, and Kathryn Powers, ASA’s KeepAmericaFishing director

 Online advocacy is an ever-evolving endeavor.
 We’ve learned a lot since July 2010 when we launched KeepAmericaFishing™, our industry’s advocacy program.
 In this session we’ll share what we’ve learned and how we are adapting our efforts to keep pace with the industry’s pressing angler access and conservation issues.
 Our ultimate goal, with your help, is to keep your customers on the water and you in business.
 You’ll also come away with some tools and techniques that can you can also use to improve your online business or website.

-Presented by Michael Wood, senior vice president and director of Syndicated Research, TRU-Insight, located in Chicago, Illinois
+Presented by Michael Wood, senior vice president, The Futures Company/TRU-Insight, Chicago, Illinois

 Wednesday, July 10 1:00 p.m. – 2:00 p.m.

 3:00 p.m. – 4:00 p.m. (repeat)

 Millennials—today’s teens and twenty-somethings—are an increasingly powerful consumer segment and one that’s critical to understand.
 Their attitudes towards the outdoors, their decision-making process for buying outdoor products and how they use technology to enhance their outdoor experiences is of great interest to our industry.
 Learn from TRU's groundbreaking research tracking youth trends, lifestyles, media, brands, attitudes and much more.
 During his presentation, Michael Wood will share strategic insights about this consumer group and answer some questions such as: